billkarsh/SpikeGLX/Markdown/UserManual.md

 * Each site has a `used` index (Boolean 0 or 1) denoting inclusion in spatial averages.

 > You can mark a site `used=0` if you know it is broken or disconnected.
-For Imec probes, we automatically set `used=0` for reference sites and those you have turned off (bad channels) in the `IM Setup tab`.
+For imec probes, we automatically set `used=0` for reference sites and those you have turned off (bad channels) in the `IM Setup tab`.

 **Most importantly** a shank map is a mapping from an acquisition channel